 To be clear, this is not medical advice.
 I’m just sharing with you a sample from the well of knowledge we have dwelling in plain sight.

-I want you and your loved ones to have access to more information that will allow you to see more of the full picture, so ya’ll can make informed decisions independent of anyone else’s agenda.
+I want you and your loved ones to have access to more information that will allow you to see more of the full picture, so ya’ll can make informed decisions.

-- If you’re interested in learning about the power of nutrients and herbs as they pertain to the immune system, you may also be interested in this immunity article from my blog, if you haven’t seen it already!
+- If you’re interested in learning about the power of micronutrients and herbs as they pertain to the immune system, you may also be interested in this article!